 Fact: It is not dirt that causes acne for the bacteria (p. acnes) that causes acne is already on your skin.
 Washing face is recommended to keep the bacterial population in check.
 Also, too much cleaning and overzealous scrubbing will leave scratches and abrasions on your skin which would only make your acne worse.

 Myth: Acne goes away on its own, basic skin care regime is all that it takes

 Fact: Well NO!
 Acne just worsens on its own.
-Even if it is a benign looking non inflammatory whitehead, it can eventually become inflammatory one which would lead to infection and scarring; and in case it is the latter already, it is better you start with over the counter treatment such as Benzoyl Peroxide for mild acne and in case of severe, consult an expert dermatologist as soon as possible.
+Even if it is a benign looking non inflammatory whitehead, it can eventually become inflammatory one which would lead to infection and scarring; and in case it is the latter already, it is better you start with over the counter treatment such as Benzoyl Peroxide for mild acne and in case of severe, consult an expert dermatologist in Bangalore or chennai as soon as possible.

 Myth: Popping pimples helps